joelparkerhenderson/agile-assessment/README.md

 <h2><a name="exercise-agile-manifesto">Agile manifesto - exercise idea</a></h2>

-The exercise idea: compare the agile manifest list of items with the organation, teams, and individuals are, and want to be.
+The exercise idea: compare the agile manifest list of items with the organizations/groups/individuals are, and want to be.

 * Setup: show people the agile manifesto list of items.
 The list can be stacked, or if there's enough space, then in columsn.